Niclas von Popplau

 Niclas von Popplau: An Extended Translation

-The Extended Translation of the Travel Diary of Niclas von Popplau (March 1484 to April 1485), on Behalf of The Missing Princes Project by Doris Schneider-Coutandin, will shortly be available here.
+The Extended Translation of the Travel Diary of Niclas von Popplau (March 1484 to April 1485), on Behalf of The Missing Princes Project by Doris Schneider-Coutandin, is now available here.

 The Extended Translation comes from: Piotr Radzikowski (ed), Reisebeschreibung Niclas von Popplau, Ritter, Bürtig von Bresslau, (1998).
 Trans-Krak s.c., ul.
 Krolewska 57, 30-081 Krakow, Poland.
 ISBN 83-910076-1-8